C

 Income Tax

-β€’ Mining rewards taxed as ordinary income at FMV on receipt date.
+β€’ Mining income taxed as ordinary income at fair market value when received.

 Reporting Requirements

-β€’ Use Schedule WD for 30% long-term capital gains deduction.
+β€’ Use Schedule WD for capital gains subtraction, Schedule SB for subtractions on Form 1.

 Special Notes